sjames40/SITCOM/README.md

 ### 3) Inference

 ```
-you can run python SITCOM.py for noise level with 0.01 case
+you can run python SITCOM.py for measurement noiseless case

 for the noise case like 0.05
 you can run python SITCOM_with_noise